 I can help.

-I offer a 10 week online writing workshop that includes weekly Q&A group calls, 2 one on one coaching sessions and step by step instruction with videos and docs you can print with each weekly module.
+I offer an online writing workshop that includes weekly Q&A group calls, 2 one on one coaching sessions and step by step instruction with videos and docs you can print with each weekly module.

 Why share your story?